andach-limited/laravel-attachments-comments/README.md

 composer require andach-limited/laravel-attachments-comments
 ```

-You can publish the config and migrations with:
+You should then publish the config and migrations with:

 ```bash
 php artisan attachments-comments:install
 ```

-## Config

-TODO

 ## Usage